downlinko/downlinko.github.io/_posts/development/jdk/2018-09-04-download-install-jdk-5-windows.md

 ## What is a JDK?

 A [Java Development Kit](https://en.wikipedia.org/wiki/Java_Development_Kit){:target="_blank"} or JDK includes tools for developing and debugging Java applications.
-More specifically it allows you to compile Java source code (.java files) into bytecode (.class files).
+It allows you to compile Java source code (.java files) into bytecode (.class files).

 A JDK also includes a [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine){:target="_blank"} or JVM that enables you to run compiled Java code.